QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer

-For the \RP\ task, the relative pronoun `that' is also included in the vocabulary.
-While at the pregroup level its type depends on whether it is the subject or object case, at the quantum level (noting that $q_s=0$ for this task) only one kind of quantum state is required.
-Following the use of Kronecker tensors in ~\cite{SadrzadehEtAl_2013_FrobeniusAnatomyI, SadrzadehEtAl_2014_FrobeniusAnatomyII} to model functional words like relative pronouns, we chose for `that' a GHZ-state, which is displayed in Fig.~\ref{fig:ExampleFromRP}c and which, notably, does not involve any parameters.
+For the \RP\ task, the relative pronoun `that' also appears in the vocabulary.
+For the baseline models this relative pronoun is treated like any other word, for the \discocat~model it however receives a special treatment.
+Note that although at the pregroup level the type of `that' depends on whether it is the subject or object case, at the quantum level, recalling that $q_s=0$ for this task, only one kind of quantum state is required.
+Following the use of \rl{the merge-dot} in~\shortcite{SadrzadehEtAl_2013_FrobeniusAnatomyI,SadrzadehEtAl_2014_FrobeniusAnatomyII}\footnote{\rl{As mentioned in Sec.~\ref{sec:basline_models} the merge-dot corresponds to the presence of a Frobenius algebra.}} to model functional words like relative pronouns, we chose for `that' a GHZ-state, which is displayed in Figure~\ref{fig:GHZState} and which, notably, does not involve any parameters.